-Going beyond the call of duty: what Baker & McKenzie look for in a training contract application
+Going beyond the call of duty: what Baker McKenzie look for in a training contract application

-Key thing to remember
+Key things to remember

-The number one thing to remember when writing your application is that Baker & McKenzie is a commercial law firm.
+The number one thing to remember when writing your application is that Baker McKenzie is a commercial law firm.
 The form asks specifically about your interest in commercial areas of practice, so keep things as relevant as possible.
 It’s okay to have an interest in non-commercial areas of law, such as family law, but don’t let it seem like you’d prefer to work in practice areas usually covered by smaller firms.
-Baker & McKenzie’s website makes it very clear that the firm is well informed about the global economy, so you need to show that you are too.
+Baker McKenzie’s website makes it very clear that the firm is well informed about the global economy, so you need to show that you are too.

 Filling in the Baker McKenzie application form

 - Talk about your interest in law in general – the word ‘commercial’ is there for a reason.

-- Think about Baker & McKenzie’s culture and values and how they relate to you.
+- Think about Baker McKenzie’s culture and values and how they relate to you.
 For example, the firm makes a point of conducting pro bono work on a regular basis; is this something you’ve done and want to continue doing?
 (But be aware that all law firms exist to make a profit, so pro bono should come across as just one aspect of your interest in the firm).